Read This First

 Prompt 1: Some suggest that a knowledge claim cannot be scientific if it does not involve direct sensory observations.
 Provide salient points along the full spectrum of scientific observation ranging from direct senses to layered abstractions and inferences.

-The central claim is this: By exploring the entire spectrum from direct sensory observations to complex inferences, the scientific method demonstrates its robustness in understanding and explaining the natural world.
+In plain terms: By exploring the entire spectrum from direct sensory observations to complex inferences, the scientific method demonstrates its robustness in understanding and explaining the natural world.

 Observations made through the five senses (sight, hearing, touch, taste, smell).
 Examples include seeing a chemical reaction or hearing a sound.